Benjamin Franklin International School: Program

 BFIS standards reflect the international benchmarking of Achieve and the US Common Core Standards.
 The school is accredited by the Middle States Association of Colleges and Schools and the Spanish Ministry of Education.
 English is the instructional language, with language courses offered in Spanish, Catalan and French.

 After-School Activities

 BFIS offers three different After-School Programs:

-Arts and Academics: Ceramics, Video-animation, French, Dutch, Chinese, Creative writing, Cinema.
+Arts and Academics: Ceramics, Video-animation, French, Dutch, Chinese, Creative writing, Cinema, Robotics.

 Performing Arts: Theater, Musical, Orquestra, Choir, Individual instrument and singing classes, Dance.